tonioloewald/xinjs/docs/bindings.md

 events, typically `<input>`, `<textarea>`, and `<select>` elements, and of course your own [Custom Elements](web-components.md).

+You can see examples of these bindings in the [kitchen sink demo](../demo/components/kitchen-sink.ts).

 ## value

 The `value` binding syncs state from `xin` to the bound element's `value` property.